Certainty Blog

 What is the Purpose of Workplace Safety Inspections?

-Performing walkthroughs and inspections focused on worksite employee safety are important for strengthening your safety program and reducing everything from minor injuries, to fatalities.
-Not only that, but you’ll also be more prepared for external regulatory audits such as your next Occupational Safety and Health Administration (OSHA) inspection.
+Performing regular walkthroughs and structured inspections focused on worksite employee safety are essential for strengthening your safety program, lowering your Total Recordable Incident Rate (TRIR), and reducing everything from minor injuries to fatalities.
+Consistent inspections also position your organization for stronger regulatory audit readiness — helping you prepare for external assessments such as Occupational Safety and Health Administration (OSHA) inspections, ISO 45001 certification audits, and industry-specific regulatory reviews.

 Implementing regular safety inspections improves your ability to:

-- Uncover the root cause(s) of safety infractions
+• Uncover the root cause(s) of safety infractions using structured investigation methods

-- Listen to the safety concerns of your workforce
+• Listen to the safety concerns of your workforce and incorporate frontline observations into your safety program

 The Types of Hazards a Workplace Safety Inspection Identifies